zambien/terraform-provider-apigee/README.md

 # terraform-provider-apigee

-A Terraform Apigee provider focused on Proxies and Deployments.
+A Terraform Apigee provider.

-Allows Terraform deployments and management of Apigee API proxies.
+Allows Terraform deployments and management of Apigee API proxies and target servers.

+I plan to create the Product resource next and will see where interest goes from there.

 ## TFVARS for provider